tony-waters/tony-waters.github.io/_posts/2015-02-05-value-objects.md

 >
 > ~ <i>ibid.</i>

-The important thing is that we <i>treat</i> Value Objects as immutable, and communicate that to future maintainers of the system through their design:
+The important thing is that we <i>treat</i> Value Objects as immutable, and communicate that to future maintainers of the system through their design.

 ###3.
 Don’t give it any identity
 Value Objects have no identity apart from the combination of their field values.
 Thus two Value Objects with the same field values can be considered as the same object from the perspective of the application.